nus-cs2103-AY1920S1/duke/docs/README.md

 ### `event` - Add a task of type _Event_

 Adds an _Event_ task to the list of tasks.
+Similar to _Deadline_ tasks, `/at` descriptions of form `dd/MM/yyy HHmm` are recognised by _Duke_ and will be parsed into a more readable form.

 Format: `event event-name /at location-time-duration`